suramyapathak/Udacity_Data_Science_Projects/BlogPost/readme.md

 ### Licensing, Authors, Acknowledgements

-- data was acquired from Stackoverflow https://insights.stackoverflow.com/survey/2020#experience
+- Data was acquired from Stackoverflow https://insights.stackoverflow.com/survey/2020#experience
 - This project is part of Data scientist Nanodegree Program from udacity

-This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Please refer to [Udacity Terms of Service](https://www.udacity.com/legal) for further information.
+- The findings here are observational, not the result of a formal study.

+Header image is covered by the Creative Commons Zero license.
+The  license was released by the non-profit organization Creative Commons.
+You can get more information about Creative Commons and their license on the official license page.